vaadin/framework/README.md

 Vaadin Framework 7 and 8 are now being maintained under a closed-source model by the Vaadin Expertise Team.
 You are free to continue using Vaadin Framework releases up to [8.14.3](https://github.com/vaadin/framework/releases/tag/8.14.3) and [7.7.17](https://github.com/vaadin/framework/releases/tag/7.7.17) as made available through this repository, and you are free to fork and maintain the framework yourself.

-Vaadin 8 open source maintenance ended in February 2022, [extended support](https://vaadin.com/vaadin-8-extended-maintenance) is available until February 2032.
-Starting with version 8.15.0, Vaadin 8 is subject to Vaadin Commercial License, version 2.
+* Vaadin 8 open source maintenance ended in February 2022, [extended support](https://vaadin.com/vaadin-8-extended-maintenance) is available until February 2032.
+Starting with version 8.15.0, Vaadin 8 is subject to commercial Vaadin licenses (CVDLv4 from 8.15.0 onward, VCL-1 from 8.19.0 onward, and VCL-2 starting with 8.21.0).
+The current license is (Vaadin Commercial License, version 2)[https://vaadin.com/commercial-license-and-service-terms].

-Vaadin 7 open source maintenance ended in Febraury 2019, [extended support](https://vaadin.com/support/vaadin-7-extended-maintenance) is available until February 2029.
-Starting with version 7.7.18, Vaadin 7 is subject to Vaadin Commercial License, version 2.
+* Vaadin 7 open source maintenance ended in Febraury 2019, [extended support](https://vaadin.com/support/vaadin-7-extended-maintenance) is available until February 2029.
+Starting with version 7.7.18, Vaadin 7 is subject to commercial Vaadin licenses (CVDLv4 from 7.7.18 onward, VCL-1 from 7.7.37 onward, and VCL-2 starting with 7.7.41).
+The current license is (Vaadin Commercial License, version 2)[https://vaadin.com/commercial-license-and-service-terms].

 Starting with Vaadin 8.21.0 and Vaadin 7.7.41, Vaadin Framework releases will be made available through a *private Maven repository*.
 To gain access to this private repository, you can find instructions [here](https://vaadin.com/vaadin-8-extended-maintenance-releases).
 Vaadin Framework releases will eventually be exclusively available through this private repository, but for the time being artifacts will also be released to Maven Central.